 Design & build: keepin’ it compact

 With near identical dimensions to last year’s model, the S23 feels instantly familiar once you pick it up.
 The slightly rounded metal frame still sits comfortably in your palm, the matte rear glass still effortlessly shrugs off fingerprints, and pastel hues are still apparently en vogue – although now there are four new ones to choose from.
 We’re partial to Cream and Green, but Phantom Black and Lavender are just as easy on the eye.
+Graphite and Lime options are exclusive to the Samsung web store.

 Gorilla Glass Victus 2 glass also makes its first appearance in a phone here, and is apparently able to survive a 1m drop onto concrete.
 Not that we felt confident to see an S23 take a tumble during our loan.